michael2012z/BitBible/markdown/Etheridge/files/Col.md

 15. and by the yielding up of his body he hath prostrated principalities and powers, and hath shamed them openly by himself.

-16. LET no man therefore judge you in meat and in drink, or in the distinctions of festivals, and of new moons, and of shabeths,Or, weeks.
+16. LET no man therefore judge you in meat and in drink, or in the distinctions of festivals, and of new moons, and of shabeths,

 17. which are shadows of those to come, but the body is the Meshiha.

-18. And lest any man wish by abasement of mind to fetter you to be subject to the worship of angels, intrudingOr, adventuring; perhaps better, presuming. upon that which he hath not seen, and vainly inflated in his fleshly mind;
+18. And lest any man wish by abasement of mind to fetter you to be subject to the worship of angels, intruding

 19. and not holding the Head, from whom all the body is composed and constituted in joints and limbs, and increaseth (with) the increase of Aloha.

-20. For if you are dead with the Meshiha from the principles of the world, why as if you lived in the world are you judged? as thatLam. scilicet.
+20. For if you are dead with the Meshiha from the principles of the world, why as if you lived in the world are you judged? as that

 21. you are not to touch, nor to taste, nor to handle?